You are here

 Class of 2018 Photo

-Noon Saturday, May 12, in front of Pioneer Hall
+Noon Saturday, May 12, on the front steps of the Hall of Pioneers

 3 p.m.
 Saturday, May 12, in Mabee Arena